 Los Angeles Degree Programs: What Are the Benefits?

 According to the Los Angeles Times, commuters in the Los Angeles area spend an average of 80 hours each year stuck in traffic.
-Making the Internet your classroom saves you gas and spares you the time-suck of another round-trip on the freeway.
+Making the Internet your classroom saves you gas and spares you the time-suck of the freeway.
 The flexibility of Los Angeles online schools enables students to access the virtual classroom anywhere there is an Internet connection.

 Which Jobs in Los Angeles Can You Get After Earning Your Degree?